-The impact of pet loss is unique for each of us – as unique as the human-animal bond that each of us forms with our animal companions.
-For many pet guardians, animals may be the primary source of emotional and social support.
-Pets are members of our family.
-You may even think of them as children, best friends, partners, companions or confidantes.
-Perhaps you share your hopes and dreams, your grief, joy, struggles and even your greatest secrets with your animal companion.
-For others, the human-animal relationship is a bit more complicated.
-Living with a beloved pet who struggles with big feelings or behavioral problems or has special needs can create a relationship with many layers.
+The impact of pet loss is unique for each of us—just as unique as the human-animal bond we share with our companions.
+For many pet guardians, animals are not just pets; they may be our primary source of emotional and social support.
+They are members of our family.
+You may even think of them as children, best friends, partners, companions, or confidantes.

 Every Pet Guardian is Grieving a Different Kind of Loss